-The Story: Every bird has an egg but Duck.
+The Story: In The Odd Egg every bird has an egg but Duck.
 When Duck finds a huge egg, he thinks it is the best and most beautiful egg ever.
 Eventually all the other bird babies hatch and the tension rises as to what will be in Duck’s big and spotted egg.
 A funny surprise is underway as all the birds wait together and Duck keeps knitting away to make time pass more quickly.

 Emily Gravett has also some other lovely books you will surely find in a book shop near you.

 About author / illustrator Maria Bogade

 Maria lives with her family in a small town in southern Germany.
 She originally studied animation and worked on various award winning projects including Julia Donaldson’s ‘The Gruffalo’.
 In 2011 she started illustrating children’s books and now writes and illustrates her own picture books.